batect/batect/docs/GettingStarted.md

 1. Download the latest version of `batect` from the [releases page](https://github.com/charleskorn/batect/releases), and copy it into your project.
 2. Make sure it's executable (run `chmod +x batect`).
-3. Run `./batect version` and if you see some version information, you're good to go!
+3. Run `./batect --version` and if you see some version information, you're good to go!

 The `batect` script is designed to be committed alongside your project, and not installed globally.
 It will automatically pull down the correct version of batect for your operating system.